-Having a greener home is not only better for the environment, but it can save your household a lot of money on energy, water, construction, and even groceries.
-Finding the initial starting money for a greener home, however, can be tricky.
-Taking out a second mortgage is expensive, and may not give you the flexibility to make improvements in small steps.
+Having an energy star certified (aka greener home) is not only better for the environment, but it can save your household a lot of money on energy, water, construction, and even groceries.
+Finding the first starting money for a greener home it’s a challenge.
+However, it can be tricky.
+Cause taking out a second mortgage is expensive.
+As well, may not give you the flexibility to make improvements in small steps.
 Fortunately, there are several ways to finance greener construction.

-The EPA has several programs designed to help individual homeowners improve the “greenness” of their homes.
-There are thousands of available grants, loan programs, and tax credits that this agency offers to individual home owners as well as to developers who are willing to incorporate some environmental improvements into their designs.
+The EPA has several programs designed to help personal homeowners improve the “greenness” of their homes.
+There are thousands of available grants, loan programs, and tax credits that this agency offers to individual home owners as well as to developers who are willing to join some environmental improvements into their designs.
 Awards are given for things such as incorporating geothermal heat, installing a recycled water system, and installing solar panels.
-Opportunities vary by area and other factors, so visit their website to determine which grants, tax credits, or loans you are eligible for.
+Opportunities vary by area and other factors, so visit their website to decide which grants, tax credits, or loans you are eligible for.

 In general, the grants offered through this program require a homeowner to fill out an application in which they will explain the nature of the improvements.
 There is a different application for each program.
-Some grants are offered directly through certified contractors.
-This means that you will recive the money as a credit on your bill from the contractor, but you will not have to apply for these grants on your own.
-The tax credits that are offered are taken as deductions on your federal taxes.
+Some grants offering directly through certified contractors.
+This means that you will receive the money as a credit on your bill from the contractor, but you will not have to apply for these grants on your own.
+The tax credits that as deductions on your federal taxes.

 Energy Efficient Mortgages